brandur/org/articles/go.md

 * **Noisy diffs:** The downside of gofmt is the possibility of noisy diffs.
 If someone adds a new field with a long name to a large struct, all the spacing changes and you end up with a huge block of red and a slow review [4].
-* **Quirky syntax:** Go is littered with quirky syntax that's fine once you know it, but is unnecessarily opaque.
-Some examples:
+* **Quirky syntax and semantics:** Go is littered with quirky language syntax and semantics that's fine once you know it, but is unnecessarily opaque.
+Some
+  examples:
     1. The distinction between `new`, `make`, and initialization with composite literals.
     2. Interfaces are always references.